mjrgh/PinscapePico/ExpansionBoards/README.md

 panel in a standard-width pin cab, to provide all of the electronics and wiring to the flashers, including the five high-current (350mA) RGB LEDs.
-It uses a 16-wire ribbon cable connector that matches the layout of the Flasher port on the Pisncape Pico and KL25Z expansion boards, to make the wiring between the controller and panel very easy and neat.
+It uses a 16-wire ribbon cable connector that matches the layout of the Flasher port on the Pinscape Pico and KL25Z expansion boards, to make the wiring between the controller and panel very easy and neat.
 Like the Power Distribution board, this one is designed to replace ad hoc wiring to make your build a little tidier, and it can be used with any I/O controller.